Lyngby Boldklub: History

+In 2014, the squad was taken over by Hellerup Finans and its chairman, Torben Jensen, became also chairman of the squad.

 Lyngby achieved a third place in the 2016-17 season, just a season after being promoted from the 1.
 Division.
 In the second half of the 2017-18 season, however, the club experienced financial difficulties, due to irregularities at the club owner, Hellerup Finans, which later went bankrupt.
 This led to the departure of several key players, before, on 9 February 2018, the club was bought and saved by a group of local business people and fans known collectively as Friends of Lyngby.
 This was not enough for Lyngby to hold its place in the Superliga, as the club lost two play-off matches against 1.
 Division number 3, Vendsyssel FF, being relegated to 1.
 Division.
-Just over a year later, on 2 June 2019, fortunes were reversed, as Lyngby, finishing 3rd in 1.
-Division, won 3-2 on aggregate against Vendsyssel FF, securing its re-promotion to the top flight.
+Just over a year later, on 2 June 2019, fortunes were reversed, as Lyngby, finishing 3rd in 2018-19 season in the 1st Division, won 3–2 on aggregate against Vendsyssel FF, securing its re-promotion to the top flight alongside Horsens.
+In the 2020-21 Superliga season, Lyngby ended in 11th place ahead of only Horsens, and was relegated back to 1st Division for the 2021-22 season.
+Lyngby was back in the Superliga for the 2022-23 season after winning promotion from the 1st Division, finishing the season ahead of Horsens and AaB, thereby surviving relegation despite suffering the season's longest winless streak of 16 games.

+The 2023-24 season was an eventful one.
+In January 2024, the team experienced a managerial change when Freyr Alexandersson was signed by K.V.
+Kortrijk creating a vacancy.
+It was filled by Magne Hoseth who was fired after only 50 days and two games, opening the vacancy anew to be filled by David Nielsen.
+On 28 May 2024, it was announced that Philadelphia based Union Sports and Entertainment had entered into a strategic partnership with Lyngby Boldklub, also acquiring a minority stake in the club.
+The team ended the season in 8th place out of 12 teams and survived relegation.

+Lyngby struggled in the 2024-25 season resulting in relegation back to the 1st Division ahead of the 2025-26 season.